Patches of Nonlinearity: Instruction Vectors in Large Language Models: Localizing Instruction Representations

 In other words, we find that the instructional representations at various individual layers have a greater effect on the rank and logit of the target token when acting together in combination, rather than when their individual contributions are summed together.
 In abstract terms:

 for two given causal variables $\vx_i, \vx_j$, and $f$ conceptually denotes the causal effect function implemented by the model.

-To more rigorously test whether this inequality holds, we perform a T-test on the numerical scores.
-Specifically, for each task, we pick the top-10 patching combinations in terms of average rank contribution (as shown in the heatmaps, as well as in the score tables in Appendix \ref{app:sec:numerical_scores}).
-Then, for each of these layer combinations, we take their unnormalized patching scores and evaluate Eq. \ref{eq:superadditivity_inequality} (as a boolean truth value 1 or 0).
-We evaluate our OLMo-2 1B and 7B models on both the contrastive and BigBench tasks.
-Our test returns that the inequality holds to a significant degree across samples with near-zero p-values (see Tables \ref{tab:app:ttest-olmo1b-contrastive}-\ref{tab:app:ttest-olmo7b-bigbench} in Appendix \ref{app:sec:numerical_scores}).
+To more rigorously test whether this inequality holds, we perform a $t$-test on the numerical scores.
+We find that, for all models and tasks, the inequality indeed holds to a significant degree across samples (see details and results in Tables \ref{tab:app:ttest-olmo1b-contrastive}-\ref{tab:app:ttest-olmo7b-bigbench} in Appendix \ref{app:sec:numerical_scores}).
 This result indicates that the mechanism of $L_{i}$ and $L_{j}$'s interaction is not a linear operation (e.g. addition), but rather one that is nonlinear.
 In other words, instruction vectors are \textit{superadditive.}

+\paragraph{Base vs. Post-Trained Checkpoints.} Since we observe superadditivity across all model checkpoints, it is likely that the multi-component nature of instructional representations is a fundamental property, and that the role of post-training is not to change their nature, but rather to refine them.
+In particular, we notice that the post-trained models tend to form representations in similar layer groups, but at different ones than the base model (see Figure \ref{fig:norm_rank_pt-vs-to_1b} and Appendix \ref{app:sec:numerical_scores}), and that they are more \enquote{spread-out} than those of the base model.
+This implies that post-trained models rely on more complex multi-component interactions.
+Model size is also an influencing factor: In the 7B models, the post-trained checkpoints have higher logit and rank improvements than the base model, while the 1B models have a noisier variation among the checkpoints.

 \paragraph{Geometric Properties of IVs.} Finally, we wish to determine how the instructional representations of our eight tasks are geometrically configured in the models' representation space.
 For each of our contrastive tasks, we produce 200 rephrasings of the instruction to test robustness against within-task variation.
-We generate these rephrasings using ChatGPT-5-nano \cite{chatgpt5-nano} and manually check each sample for correctness.
-For each instruction, we extract the residual stream representations of each layer at the final instructional token, using the same procedure as in Section \ref{sec:identifying_ivs}.
+We generate these using ChatGPT-5-nano \cite{chatgpt5-nano} and manually check each sample for correctness.
+For each instruction, we extract the residual stream representations using the same procedure as in Section \ref{sec:identifying_ivs}.

-We plot the LDA representations of OLMo-2 1B and 7B and find that the instructional representations form well-defined task clusters, albeit ones that are not linearly separable in 2 dimensions (see Appendix \ref{app:sec:vector_space_graphs}).
+We plot the LDA representations of our models and find that the instructional representations form well-defined task clusters, albeit ones that are not linearly separable in 2 dimensions (see Appendix \ref{app:sec:vector_space_graphs}).
 These results partially contrast with prior works, which found task clusters that were linearly separable in two-dimensional TSNE representations \cite{hendel-etal-2023-context}.